First-principles insights into the atomic structure of carbon-nitrogen-oxygen complex color centers in silicon: Results

 \subsection{Aggregation of neutral carbon and nitrogen atom pairs}

 Carbon-related impurities are the principal constituents of the recently studied color centers in silicon.
-Although their aggregation has been studied in detail~\cite{Deak_2023}, their interaction with nitrogen defects needs further investigation.
-Given that the base structure of the N-centers consists of a single carbon and a single nitrogen atom, we focus on interactions between such pairs occupying various sites in the silicon lattice.
-As the bound exciton transitions and the doublet spin observed in experiments suggest a neutral ground state, and both carbon and nitrogen have a large window of stability in their neutral charge states in silicon (see Fig.~\ref{fig:single_form}), we constrain our investigations to neutral-pair interactions in binding energy calculations, formulated as
+Although their aggregation has been studied in detail~\cite{Deak_2023}, their interaction with nitrogen defects requires deeper analysis.
+Given that the base structure of the N-centers consists of a single carbon and a single nitrogen atom, we focus on such defect pairs occupying various sites in the silicon lattice.
+As the bound exciton transitions and the doublet spin observed in experiments are compatible with a neutral ground state, and both carbon and nitrogen have a large window of stability in their neutral charge states in silicon (see Fig. S1 in Sec.
+I of the Supplemental Material~\cite{SM} and references~\onlinecite{Bean_1970, Watkins_1976, Davies_1987} therein), we constrain our investigations to neutral products and neutral constituents in binding energy calculations, formulated as

 where negative binding energy corresponds to a stable product complex.
-This assumption is further justified by the convergence observed for the cases where several equilibrium points along the dissociation path are calculated.
-The only exception is the C-N-Si interaction, where several candidates can be considered based only on their formation and stability (see Sec.~\ref{sec:motif} for more detail).
+This assumption is confirmed by the convergence of the calculated dissociation paths and the small variation of the binding energy when charged constituents are considered (see Fig. S2 in Sec.
+II of the Supplemental Material~\cite{SM}).
+The only exception is the C-N-Si interaction, where several structural motifs fall in a close range of formation energy and stability (see Sec.~\ref{sec:motif} for more detail).